 - any other documentation requested by the issuing office.

 Based on the provision of this documentation, Canadian immigration authorities will issue a Study Permit and where necessary a Temporary Resident Visa (Entry Visa).
 This process, in particular the medical clearance, can be very time-consuming.
 You should therefore apply for a Study Permit as soon as you receive notification of your acceptance from the university.
-Under no circumstances should you leave for Canada until you have received confirmation from the University of Toronto that you have been admitted and until you have obtained your Study Permit and, if necessary, Temporary Resident Visa (Entry Visa).
+Under no circumstances should you leave for Canada until you have received confirmation from the University of Toronto that you have been admitted and until you have obtained your Study Permit approval documents and, if necessary, Temporary Resident Visa (Entry Visa).
 It is not possible to change from visitor status to student status within Canada.
-Students who have been studying at a secondary school in Canada must ensure that they apply for a new Study Permit, valid for university level study, before beginning classes.
+Students who have been studying at a secondary school in Canada must ensure that they apply for a new Study Permit that is valid for university level study before beginning classes.

 CUSTODIANSHIP: Citizenship and Immigration Canada (CIC) have a discretionary custodianship requirement for minor students between the age of 17 and the age of majority in the province or territory of the educational institution where they intend to study.
 For full details on this requirement, please check the following link: http://www.cic.gc.ca/english/resources/manuals/bulletins/2011/ob339.asp

 US APPLICANTS: We recommend that citizens and permanent residents of the United States apply for a Study Permit from immigration authorities at the border or point of entry when they enter Canada.